EmilySmith Beitiks received a PhD in American Studies at the University of

 Minnesota in April 2012.
 Emily's dissertation, "Building the Normal

 Body: Disability and the Techno-Makeover Industry," critiqued American

-celebrations of the disabled body being "fixed" by
+cultural celebrations of the disabled body being "fixed" by

-interventions in science policy and popular culture, while looking at
+technological interventions in science policy and popular culture.
+She

 Online Petition Seeks Justice on Behalf of Dan Markingsonby Emily Smith Beitiks, Biopolitcal TimesMarch 25th, 2013Dan Markingson's binding enrollment in a clinical drug trial led him to commit suicide just six months in; a close friend has initiated a petition asking the Minnesota governor to investigate.

 The Dangers of Fetal Engineering by Emily Beitiks, Biopolitical TimesAugust 17th, 2012A recent study considers the troubling off-label use of a risky drug in pregnant women whose baby girls may not be born with normal-looking genitals.